by Tom Allen

 As part of defining an acquisition strategy, an organization should be mindful of the motives on which they are basis acquisition decisions.
 Three motives could be considered here – these are proactive, reactive and opportunistic.

 Proactive acquisitions are most likely to be successful (in terms of actually being closed and providing a suitable strategic fit) – they directly address points raised in strategic analysis.
 They are borne out of proactive target screening - with thought given to how the acquisition can support the organization’s strategic objectives.
-As part of the screening process, the acquirer will likely have given thought to desirability (what synergies are available) feasibility (can the deal be closed) and validity (compare purchase price to expected future performance and synergies – does this seem reasonable?).
+As part of the M&A pipeline management process, the acquirer will likely have given thought to desirability (what synergies are available) feasibility (can the deal be closed) and validity (compare purchase price to expected future performance and synergies – does this seem reasonable?).

 Reactive acquisitions are characterized by where the acquirer responds to an approach from a seller.
 In such a situation, the seller (perhaps via an M&A advisor) will typically be approaching numerous potential buyers in the same or a related industry.
 While a potential acquirer will usually be given a reasonable amount of time to consider such an opportunity (and can therefore screen the target in context to strategic objectives without making a knee-jerk reaction) the acquisition process may become competitive and provide little scope for negotiating on price and deal structure (e.g. deferred consideration or earn-outs may not be accepted).
 Furthermore, it is unlikely that the opportunity will represent a compelling strategic fit.
 Nonetheless, an organization in the market for acquisitions may feel obligated to pursue the deal for the reason that it “needs to buy something”.
 This is a dangerous strategy and likely to result in the need for crisis management.